grcheulishvili/grcheulishvili.github.io/content/research/building-a-polymorphic-engine.md

 I avoided regex or unstable string replacement scripts to modify the code because they are too prone to syntax errors.
 I needed to manipulate the code the way the compiler sees it: as an **Abstract Syntax Tree (AST)**.

 My goal was to build a pre-compiler tool that rewrites the Go source code logic before the binary is built.
+This required three distinct steps: altering the structure, hiding the data, and injecting the decryption logic.

 ### 1\.
 Reverse Engineering the Compiler's View